geco-bern/mct/README.md

 `mct_method.Rmd`

-## ET evaluation
+## Method evaluation

-- `rscript_eval_fluxnet2015.R`: Get ET and precip data for FLUXNET sites and extract from global files (WATCH-WFDEI and LandFlux) at respective sites for comparison.
-This creates file `data/df_eval.csv` and with aligned data `data/df_alg__df_dday_aggbydday.Rdata`.
+1. Get ET and precip data for FLUXNET sites and extract from global files (WATCH-WFDEI and LandFlux) at respective sites for comparison: `rscript_get_data_fluxnetsites.R`
+2. Evaluate ET during rain-free periods `rscript_eval_fluxnet2015.R`: Creating file `data/df_eval.csv` and with aligned data `data/df_alg__df_dday_aggbydday.Rdata`.
 This is used to evaluate whether ET products can accurately simulate ET during dry rain-free periods (i.e., whether bias w.r.t.
 EC measurements shows any relationship to the duration of rain-free periods).
+3. Apply MCT method to identify CWD events based on SEBS and precipitation from FLUXNET or WATCH (should yield a list of events for each site)
+4. Get SiF data for FLUXNET sites (time series)

 **Old:**
 - `calibrate_ET.Rmd` replaces old `calib_mct_fluxnet2015.Rmd`